10 Things Amazon Echo Can't Do Yet

 Smarter Voice Assistant

-As I have written elsewhere, the Google Home may surpass the Echo once it's released, and the main reason is Google Assistant.
+The Google Home may soon surpass the Echo, and the main reason is the Google Assistant.

 Many people who have an Amazon Echo today don't use it to control smart devices because they either don't have any, don't want any, or can't afford them.
-Instead they use it as an occasional music player and informative assistant, like Siri or Google Now.
+Instead they use it as an occasional music player and informative assistant, like Siri or Google.

 Unfortunately Alexa can't answer many questions, and while there are individual "skills" that might help, there's way too many of them to remember.